Are there circumstances under which a voter can be required to Vote by Mail?

 I am disabled/physically challenged.
 Is there any assistance for me?

 Our voting system is compliant with the Help America Vote Act (HAVA).
 It has audio headphones, raised braille labeled keys and adaptive devices that provide large tactile buttons for motor issues as well as sip-and-puff capability.
 We also provide curbside voting if you cannot enter the polling place.
-A Vote Center Representative will bring your ballot and a paper ballot to your vehicle to enable you to vote.
+A Vote Center Representative may set up a voting station outside or bring a paper ballot to your vehicle to enable you to vote.

 Voters who wish to have a copy of the Sample Ballot & Official Voter Information Pamphlet provided to them in an audio format prior to the election may contact the San Mateo County Registration & Elections Division by phone or text at 650.312.5222 and request assistance.